The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Note that the tokens issued by Keycloak have an iss (issuer) claim set to the realm endpoint address.

-If your Quarkus application is running in a docker container, it may share a network interface with a Keycloak docker container launched by DevServices for Keycloak, with the Quarkus application and Keycloak communicating with each other via an internal shared docker network.
+If your Quarkus application runs in a Docker container, it might share a network interface with a Keycloak container started by DevServices for Keycloak.
+In this scenario, the Quarkus application and Keycloak communicate through an internal shared Docker network.

 In such cases, use the following configuration instead: